mchensd/usaco-contests/README.md

 # usaco-contests
-Code for past USACO contests
+Code for past USACO contests -- not updated, see Competitive Programming for new codes